1 / 13

 Overview

-Acer saccharinum is silver maple (soft maple), a large deciduous tree growing 50-80 feet (15-24 m) tall and 35-50 feet (10-15 m) wide with an open spreading canopy.
-Deeply 5-lobed leaves 4-6 inches (10-15 cm) wide with narrow sinuses — medium green above and silvery-white beneath (the silver underside flashes in wind).
-Turns yellow to pale orange in fall — fall color is inconsistent and often dull.
-Red to yellow-green flowers in dense clusters along the branches in February-March, before leaves emerge.
-In Sapindaceae.
-Native to eastern North America — primarily floodplains and stream banks.
-One of the fastest-growing native hardwoods: 24-36 inches (60-90 cm) per year when young.
-The fast growth produces brittle wood — branches break in wind, ice, and snow storms.
-This brittleness is the primary limitation and the reason many municipalities have banned silver maple as a street tree.
-Aggressive shallow surface roots heave pavement, invade sewer lines, and dominate lawn areas within the drip line.
-Heavy seed production in late spring.
-Toxic to pets (gallic acid in wilted/dried leaves).
-Zones 3-9.
-Full sun to partial shade.
-Growth rate is fast.
+Acer saccharinum is a large deciduous tree in the family Sapindaceae native to eastern North America, reaching 50-80 feet (15-24 m) tall and 35-50 feet (10-15 m) wide with an open spreading canopy.
+It ranks among the fastest-growing North American hardwoods at 24-36 inches (60-90 cm) per year in youth.
+Leaves are deeply 5-lobed, 4-6 inches (10-15 cm) wide, with narrow sinuses cutting nearly to the mid-vein, medium green above and silvery-white beneath — the silver undersides flash in wind and give the species its common name.
+Fall color turns yellow to pale orange and is inconsistent between individuals and often dull.
+Small red to yellow-green flowers open in dense clusters along the branches from February through March before leaves emerge — one of the earliest maples to flower.
+Paired samaras ripen in May and June, earlier than most other maples.
+The fast growth produces brittle wood and branches break in wind, ice, and snow storms; storm breakage is the main limitation and the reason many municipalities restrict or prohibit silver maple as a street tree.
+Aggressive shallow surface roots lift pavement, invade sewer and drain lines, and dominate lawn areas within the drip line.
+Heavy seed production in late spring creates significant seasonal seed and seedling litter under the canopy.
+Wilted and dried leaves contain gallic acid and are toxic to horses, cats, and dogs.

 Native Range

-Native to eastern North America — New Brunswick to South Dakota, south to Florida and Oklahoma.
-Found on floodplains, stream banks, and low-lying wet areas.Suggested Uses
+Acer saccharinum is native to eastern North America, from New Brunswick west to South Dakota and south to Florida and Oklahoma.
+It grows naturally on floodplains, stream banks, and low-lying wet areas and tolerates periodic flooding and saturated soils that exclude most other large deciduous trees.Suggested Uses

 Appearance